LorenzoTincani/CNM_Prova/README.md

 # README

 # Reconstruction
- - Supervisor
+ - Giulio Pellegrini, Richard Bates
- - Funding Agency
+ - CSIC

 # Data Organization
  - Json file or txt file that has paths to the datasets